Previously on Prowling the Official Atari Jaguar Catalog:

 Truly, it's only fitting that the final game Atari Corporation ever released on the Jaguar (& the company's final game, in general) would be titled Fight for Life, released on April 19.
 Like some other games for the console, this 3D fighter originally started development back in May 1994 & was designed & directed by Francois Yves Bertrand, who most notably was one of the first two non-Japanese employees for Sega's iconic AM2 team, with Bertrand handling the camera & collision system for the original Virtua Fighter.
 Bertrand eventually moved to the US, which is where he got hired by Atari to make Fight for Life, & he even got a friend of his, Silvio Porretta, a job at Atari to handle the texture artwork for the game.
 Unfortunately, Fight for Life's very development was its own "fight for life", as while Bertrand's actual development was going by fine it had a rotation of various people acting as producer, with one of them even making the higher ups believe that it'd redefine the entire genre!
 Later, when Atari sent preview copies out to video game magazines it accidentally labeled the cartridges as "For Review Only", which resulted in some mags actually reviewing the unfinished build as though it was complete!!
 Finally, while Bertrand had finished the overall development of Fight for Life by December 1995, he still felt that it needed more time for some extra polish.
 However, by this point Atari Corp. was already starting talks with JT Storage about the merger, which had resulted in Bertrand even getting fired from Atari, so Bertrand actually tried to hold off on giving Atari his final build for as long as he could, so as to give the game those last little touches.
 In the end, Bertrand would later admit that the version of Fight for Life that saw release was "in an almost finished state", and though there are rumors of a 100% finished build there's been no evidence of such a thing existing.
 Still, Bertrand enjoyed his time developing on the Jag, calling it an interesting piece of hardware, & felt that owners at the time respected the effort he put in, especially since it would be Atari's final hurrah for the console.
 However, does that really mean anything when it comes to how good or bad the actual final release is?

 Where all of the Jag's previous fighting games were 2D, Fight for Life is the only fully polygonal 3D fighter, complete with the ability to sidestep, a la Toshinden.
 On a purely basic level you can tell that Bertrand came from Sega AM2, because this game definitely is inspired by Virtua Fighter, but the controls aren't quite the simplistic beauty of a VF game.
 Instead of utilizing a similar "Punch, Kick, Guard" control scheme, only with the ability to sidestep, Fight for Life technically has two punches, three different kicks, & a dodge button, all of which can be accessed with their own buttons on the Pro Controller (or the keypad, for those who use the OG controller); yeah, just an utteraly bizarre control scheme.
-Also, when playing the single-player mode, after defeating a foe you can steal two of their moves, which is neat but also restrictive as you can't steal a character's "signature move", on their generic moves.
+Also, when playing the single-player mode, after defeating a foe you can steal two of their moves, which is neat but also restrictive as you can't steal a character's "signature move", only their generic moves.
 However, unlike a VF game it's very tough to really combo attacks together (or, at least, actually have the game acknowledge that it's a combo, despite looking like one), because every character technically only has one proper combo string, and (much like the characters' moves) require directional inputs, as though you're combing together special attacks in a more traditional fighting game.
 When combined with the game's honestly sluggish feel, the end result is a very boring & lackluster fighting game, despite it arguably being the "best" of the Jag's fighting games, from a technical perspective; in terms of gameplay I'd still put Ultra Vortek over it.
 But even from a technical perspective, though, Fight for Life is just weird, as the health meters default to disappearing whenever no one's being damaged, & while there are two camera options it's pointless to go with the "static" one, since it will literally result in moments where you'll have problems actually seeing the fight in any dependable fashion; how the guy behind VF1's camera decided this was a good idea is beyond me.

 Overall, Fight for Life truly is a fitting game for Atari Corporation to end its life with, because it represents the company, & the Jaguar, as a whole: Good intentions, solid ideas, and even a little bit of potential, but bogged down to death by all manner of problems that simply build up, and the end result is a literal fight for relevance/fun that can never be won.